Chlumsky/msdf-atlas-gen/README.md

 ### Outputs

-Any subset of the following may be specified:
+Any non-empty subset of the following may be specified:

 - `-imageout <filename.*>` &ndash; saves the atlas bitmap as a plain image file.
 Format matches `-format`
 - `-json <filename.json>` &ndash; writes the atlas's layout data as well as other metrics into a structured JSON file